kdwils/blog/content/posts/wring-a-crowdsec-envoy-proxy-bouncer.md

 ```
 <br>

 The StreamBouncer creates a long running connection to the LAPI that will be streamed updates from the LAPI on new ips being added/removed from the ban list.
-The job of the stream client is to populate th cache with decisions for ip addresses.
+The job of the stream client is to populate the cache with decisions for ip addresses.
 It will live in a go routine later.

 <br>